StephenEisner/ServeCoin/README.md

-# DriveCoin
+# ServeCoin
-A decentralized ridesharing network
+A decentralized exchange of currency for labor